chipsalliance/firrtl-spec/spec.md

 The flow of a sub-index or sub-access expression is the flow of the vector-typed expression it indexes or accesses.

-The flow of a bit-index is sink.
+The flow of a bit-index is the flow of the integer-typed expression it indexes.

 The flow of a sub-field expression depends upon the orientation of the field.
 If the field is not flipped, its flow is the same flow as the bundle-typed